carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .source}

-then after pressing the Return key, GAP will display new prompt but the comment
+then after pressing the Return key, GAP will display a new prompt but the comment
 will be written to the log file.

-The log file records all interaction with GAP that is happening after the call
+The log file records all interaction with GAP that happens after the call
 to `LogTo`, but not before.
 We can repeat our calculation from above
 if we want to record it as well.
-Instead of retyping it, we will use Up and Down
+Instead of retyping it, we will use the Up and Down
 arrow keys to scroll the *command line history*.
-Repeat this until you will see
+Repeat this until you see
 the formula again, then press Return (the location of the cursor in the command
 line does not matter):